DrMemCS/drmem/doc/book/content/TUTORIAL.md

 cfg = { millis = 5000, active_level = true }
 ```

-The "name" parameter specifies which driver we're using for this
+In the "driver" section, the "name" parameter specifies which driver
-instance.
-In this case, we're using the `timer` driver which
+we're using for this instance.
+In this case, we're using the `timer`
-implememts a one-shot timer.
-The timer driver creates two devices:
+driver which implememts a one-shot timer.
+The timer driver creates two
-`enable` and `output`.
+devices: `enable` and `output`.

 The "prefix" parameter specifies the path to be prepended to the
 device names created by this driver.
 For this configuration, the two
 devices will be named `demo-timer:enable` and `demo-timer:output`.
-Multiple `[[driver]]` sections can use the `timer` driver to make many
+Multiple "driver" sections can use the `timer` driver to make many
 timer devices, but different prefixes need to be specified so all the
 created devices have unique names.

 Each driver has a "cfg" parameter which contains configuration
 information specific to the driver.
+Each drivers' documentation will
+specify what parameters are needed in the configuration.
+For timers,
-For timers, we specify the length
-of its active time using the "millis" parameter (in this example, 5
+we specify the length of its active time using the "millis" parameter
-seconds.)
-The "active_level" parameter specifies the value of the
+(in this example, 5 seconds.)
+The "active_level" parameter specifies
-`output` device while the timing is active.
+the value of the `output` device while the timing is active.

 ## Run `drmemd`